Welcome to All Souls!

 We hold joining classes three or four times each year.
 Joining classes explore our spiritual journeys, the history of the church, our commitment to social justice, and the workings of our ministries and governance structure.
 At the end of the class, you’re invited to sign our membership book, making it official.

-Please check our weekly e-bulletin for a schedule of upcoming joining classes.
+Please check our weekly eNewsletter for a schedule of upcoming joining classes.

 Steven Stichter, a member of All Souls, hand-printed these beautiful versions of the principles, a set of which is on display at the church.